DxNext/2016-Oct-L2/Linux/Module5-DockerContainers/chapters/votingapp.md

 NOTE: Since you will be running this example in Azure, you should make sure port 5000 and 5001 are publicly open and navigate to your DNS name instead of localhost.

-You can use the guides for opening the ports using [Azure Portal](https://github.com/DxNext/2016-Oct-L2/blob/master/Linux/Module3-ThingsToConsider/opening-ports-in-azure-portal.md) or using [Azure Resource Manager](https://github.com/DxNext/2016-Oct-L2/blob/master/Linux/Module3-ThingsToConsider/opening-ports-in-arm.md).
+You can use the guides for opening the ports using [Azure Resource Manager](https://github.com/DxNext/2016-Oct-L2/blob/master/Linux/Module3-ThingsToConsider/opening-ports-in-arm.md).

 <img src="../images/vote.png" title="vote">